 After attending the conference, all recipients must submit receipts for expenses that will be covered by the funds awarded.
 Students will then be reimbursed after the submission of all receipts and proof of payment.

 Applications will be reviewed by the Conference Funding Committee at least once a month on a first-come, first-served basis.
-The Committee will consist of members of the SSC and the University Committee on Student Life (UCSL).
+The committee consists of selected members from student government.